jonaselreweny/k8s-training/readme.md

 # Foundational Kubernetes and Neo4j Training Materials
 This repository contains training materials for deploying and managing Neo4j on Kubernetes clusters.
-The materials include step-by-step guides, example configurations, and best practices for working with Neo4j in a Kubernetes environment.
+The materials include step-by-step guides, example configurations, and good practices for working with Neo4j in a Kubernetes environment.

 ## Repository Structure
 - `aks-setup/`: Contains scripts and configurations for setting up an Azure Kubernetes Service (AKS) cluster.